Actindo-AG/Documentation/PIM/UserInterface/03b_AttributeSets.md

 - *Inherit/Copy values*
   Click the drop-down list to select the inheritance type.
 The following types are available:
+  - **Copy once**
-  - **Copy once**: The attribute values are applied once from the selected attribute set, but afterwards they are independent of changes in the selected set.
+    The attribute values are applied once from the selected attribute set, but afterwards they are independent of changes in the selected set.
+  - **Inherit**
-  - **Inherit**: The attribute values are applied from the selected attribute set and updated each time if the selected set changes.
+    The attribute values are applied from the selected attribute set and updated each time if the selected set changes.

 **Assigned attributes**